deadlydog/deadlydog.github.io/_posts/2013-05-16-powershell-functions-to-get-an-xml-node-and-get-and-set-an-xml-elements-value-even-when-the-element-does-not-already-exist.md

   </p>
 </div>

-I hope you find this useful and that it saves you some time.&#160; Happy coding!
+I hope you find this useful and that it saves you some time.
+Happy coding!